chuaqibao/Virtual-Concert-Web/README.md

 ### How to Use

 Each user is allowed to login using their authenticated email once at a time to prevent multiple users from sharing the same "concert ticket".
-Users will not be allowed to log into the same account to watch the concert using across multiple devices/browsers.
+Users will not be allowed to log into the same account to watch the concert across multiple devices/browsers.

 Upon logging in, the account will expire after 3 hours, as a one-time off "concert ticket".